7:15 a.m. – 8:30 a.m.

 ♦ Steve Proudman, Senior Associate, White Men as Full Diversity Partners

-♦ Steve Stall, Leader for Culture of Inclusion, Rockwell Automation
+♦ Steve Stall, Business Segment Leader, Culture of Inclusion, Rockwell Automation

 Session Sponsor: Rockwell Automation